adelphi-ed-tech/au-courses/courses/school-networks.md

 to your phone to your wireless earbuds?
 A deeper understanding of different networking hardware, software, and protocols will help us better understand the networked software we're installing, configuring, and troubleshooting.

+**Week 4 Guiding Questions:**

+1. How does the internet work as a collection of networks?
+2. How does a multi-layered model allow for abstraction between different layers?

 **Watch:**